 The great news is that for most kids, there is no rush whatsoever to move into a booster seat.
 Not too long ago there were very few 5 point harnessed seats that could hold a child who weighs over 40 lbs.
 Today, there is a vast array of seats to choose from that can harness the average 5-6 year old – many of those options cost as little as $100.
 Check out our recommended seats list if you need help making a seat selection!

 Is a Harnessed Car Seat Safer than a Booster?

 Once a child has outgrown their harnessed car seat, there isn’t any scientific information that gives us reason to believe that a harness is safer than a properly used booster seat.
 The key is the booster being properly used: where the child is of appropriate age and the belt is positioned properly.

 NHTSA recommends utilizing a 5 point harness until the child outgrows it.
 There’s no rush to move to a booster right away, but if your child is nearing the weight or height maximum of their seat and is behaviorally ready to ride in a booster; don’t feel that you are reducing their safety by moving to a booster.

 CPSTs prefer that children start out in a high back booster simply because the structure of the high back helps remind them to sit correctly.
 High-backed boosters also usually do a better job positioning the seat belt on smaller children than their backless counterparts.
 If your child likes to sleep in the car, a high back is often easier for a child to sleep comfortably without slumping out of position.
 When your child does move to a backless booster, be sure that they have a vehicle head restraint behind their head, at least up to the tips of their ears.

-Generally, kids will need a booster until they are 4’9″ tall, which happens around age 11 for most kids.
-To ride without a booster, a child needs to be able to pass the 5 step test:
+Generally, kids will need a booster until they are 4’9″ tall, which happens around age 11 in many cases.
+To ride without a booster, a child needs to be able to pass the 5 Step Test: